Black Swan Events and Investing, Explained

 The term “black swan event” is widely used in finance today to describe an unanticipated event that severely impacts the financial markets.

-Wall Street trader Nassim Nicholas Taleb popularized the financial theory of “black swan” events in his 2007 book The Black Swan: The Impact of the Highly Improbable.
+Writer, professor and former Wall Street trader Nassim Nicholas Taleb popularized the financial theory of “black swan” events in his 2007 book The Black Swan: The Impact of the Highly Improbable.

-“A black swan is an unpredictable event that is beyond what is normally expected of a situation and has potentially severe consequences,” Taleb writes in his book.
+“A black swan is an unpredictable event that is beyond what is normally expected of a situation and has potentially severe consequences,” Taleb wrote in his book.
 “Black swan events are characterized by their extreme rarity, their severe impact, and the widespread insistence they were obvious in hindsight.”

 What Is a Black Swan Event?